Taxanehh/Secretmanager/Secretmanager/PLAN.md

 ~~ Create hamburger menu for smaller screens ~~
 ~~ Upload Main page, Upload wireframe, ask for feedback ~~ ~~ Create every other page in the navbar ~~
-Create backend for registration (think of some security vulnerabilities)
+~~ Create backend for registration (think of some security vulnerabilities) ~~ Create backend for login